jsmith1610/Hw1/README.md

 After running the Git commit command, you need to type in the description of the commit in the text editor.
 This Git commit example shows how you set the description with the commit function:

-git commit -m "<message>"     I feel this is the best one for us
+git commit -m "message"     I feel this is the best one for us

 The following example shows how to save a snapshot of changes done in the whole working directory.
 This code only works for tracked files. git commit -a